tizianocitro/ds-and-algo/patterns/stack/README.md

 ```

 ## Dealing with Stack Overflow and Underflow
 Stack overflow and underflow are two situations you might encounter when working with stacks.
-Stack overflow occurs when you try to push an element onto a stack that's already full, while stack underflow occurs when you try to pop an element from an empty stack.
+A stack overflow occurs when you try to push an element onto a stack that's already full, while stack underflow occurs when you try to pop an element from an empty stack.

 Handling these situations properly is crucial to preventing runtime errors and ensuring that your code runs smoothly.
 Depending on the programming language and the specific implementation of the stack, you might have different ways of handling these situations.
 It's always a good idea to check for stack overflow and underflow before performing push and pop operations.